charlesdwmorrison/L6/README.md

 }
 ```

-And as you can see from the above, L6 has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.
+And as you can see from the above, L6 also has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.

 There is also a class to send the requests which is a simple RestSharp client.
 The send request class also performs the correlation specified in the script.

 ## Future Enhancements
-- Create a script programmatically by importing .har files.
+- Create scripts programmatically by importing .har files.
 - GUI with a chart to show response time and throughput.
 This will be done as Blazor Progressive Web App.
 - Run multiple scripts at the same to create a load scenario.
+- Create an actual console.
+- Test Agents to use more than one machine (this is a distant goal).